syncfusion-content/angular-docs/angular/Listbox/getting-started.md

 {% endhighlight %}

-To render the Angular2 ListBox use the below code.
+To render the Angular ListBox use the below code.

 {% highlight js %}